-CUPE 1975 provides two bursaries and scholarships for members and their children.
+CUPE 1975 provides two bursaries and scholarships for members and their children: the Norm Quan Bursary and the Glen Makahonuk Scholarship.
 For more information, contact the office at 306-966-7015.
-2017 Application forms will be available mid-February.

 Norm Quan Memorial Bursary

 Applicants must be registered full-time in a recognized Canadian post-secondary educational institution and be a member in good standing for at least two years in CUPE 1975 (University of Saskatchewan), OR have a parent, legal guardian or spouse with at least two years continuous membership in CUPE 1975.
 Applicants or sponsors must have attended at least three membership meetings in the past 12 months.

 Four $1,000.00 Bursaries will be available.

 2020 Recipients: Christine Wilson, Reece Forster and Mason Beaulieu

 2019 Recipients: Ashellin Van De Voord, Louisa Tomasiewicz, Reece Forster, Nicole Rapin

 2018 Recipients: Louisa Tomasiewicz, Melissa Jones, Nicole Rapin, Reese Forster